 - ½ cup thinly sliced red onion

-- 1 ½ tbsp red wine vinegar (substitute with balsamic vinegar if preferred)
+- 1 ½ tablespoon red wine vinegar (substitute with balsamic vinegar if preferred)

 - fine sea salt or kosher salt to taste